-I was drawn to faith in Jesus Christ, partly through the radio ministry of Pacific Garden Mission in Chicago.
+I was drawn to faith in Jesus Christ in 1976, partly through the radio ministry of Pacific Garden Mission in Chicago.
 When I wrote to thank them, they asked me to share my testimony.
 Here are some highlights.

-In 2017 Bob’s story was heard on the Unshackled! program.
+In 2017 Bob’s story was heard on the Unshackled! radio program.

 The New York Years

-I grew up 20 miles north of midtown Manhattan.
+I grew up 20 miles north of midtown Manhattan in Irvington, NY.
 My family was loving and caring, yet little attention was given to God’s ways, word, or works.
-I grew up in the selfish 1960s and foolishly felt that everything should revolve around me.
-I always vaguely knew the facts about who Jesus is and what He came to do, yet I never saw the relevance of these truths for me.
+I grew up in the selfish 1960s when we foolishly felt that everything should revolve around us.
+I always vaguely knew the facts about Jesus Christ, the Son of God, and what He came to do.
+Yet I never saw the relevance of these truths for me.

-A college classmate gave me a Living Bible (paraphrase) and the Scriptures spoke to me pointedly as I read them.
-Over several months, I read the entire Book and felt like the Lord was writing to me personally, as if I were the only man on earth.
-God, through the Scriptures, was telling me the bad news about myself, but thankfully in His word He spoke the good news as well!
+A college classmate gave me a Living Bible (paraphrase) and in time I came to love it, especially the New Testament.
+The Scriptures spoke to me pointedly as I read them.
+Over several months, I read the entire Bible and felt like the Lord was writing to me personally, as if I were the only man on earth.
+God, through the Scriptures, was telling me the bad news about myself, but thankfully in His word God spoke the good news as well!

 UNSHACKLED and McAuley Water Street Mission

 In 1976, I stumbled upon the Christian radio program “UNSHACKLED!”
 They gave me the phone number of Chaplain Theodore Woodruff at the McCauley Mission (now New York City Rescue Mission).
-The mission brings Jesus’ good news to homeless people and ex-offenders, but I knew that before the Lord I was inwardly the same as those people, desperately needing the Lord’s mercy.
-Christ the Savior was my only hope.
+The mission brings Jesus’ good news to homeless people and ex-offenders,serving the least, the lost, and lonely, just like Jesus did.
+But I knew that before the Lord I was inwardly the same as those people, desperately needing God’s mercy.
+I knew that Christ the Savior was my only hope.
 I prayed with Chaplain Woodruff over the telephone, believing that God heard me.
-After the phone call, nothing was outwardly different, but I felt like a new man from the inside out–ransomed, healed, restored, forgiven!
-Immediately, I sensed that I was accepted by God, because of Jesus, and at peace with Him.
-Now my zeal and ambition began to be re-directed, so that out of gratitude I now wanted to please and serve God, instead of myself.
+After the phone call, nothing was outwardly different, but I felt like a new man from the inside out–ransomed, healed, restored, and forgiven!
+Immediately, I sensed that I was accepted by God, because of Jesus’ obedience and atoning death, and at peace with Him.
+Now my zeal and ambition began to be re-directed, so that out of gratitude I now wanted to please and serve God, instead of just pleasing myself.

 The Philadelphia Years